Equity capital markets in United States: regulatory overview

 NASDAQ Market Center, which provides market participants with the ability to access, process, display and integrate orders and quotes for stocks listed on NASDAQ and other exchanges.

 The NASDAQ Stock Market is the largest single cash equities securities market in the US in terms of listed companies and in the world in terms of share value traded.
-As at 30 September 2012 the NASDAQ Stock Market was home to 2,610 listed companies with a combined market capitalisation of approximately US$5.4 trillion (Source: NASDAQ OMX public filings).
+As at 24 January 2014 the NASDAQ Stock Market was home to 6,410 listed companies with a combined market capitalisation of approximately US$24.63 trillion (Source: Bloomberg).

 In May 2011 the Securities and Exchange Commission (SEC) approved the creation by NASDAQ OMX, the parent of NASDAQ, of the BX Venture Market, a new exchange targeting smaller companies by requiring minimal quantitative listing standards but compliance with many of the qualitative requirements for listing on other securities exchanges.
-Launch of the BX Venture Market is currently on hold.
+Launch of the BX Venture Market has been on hold since such approval.

-Foreign private issuers (FPIs) completed 22 US-registered IPOs, raising proceeds of US$5.35 billion (source: Bloomberg).
+Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$7.06 billion (Source: Wolters Kluwer).

-During 2012, there were a number of sectors that were particularly active in IPOs, including technology, natural resources and related manufacturing and other industries, social media, pharmaceuticals and services.
+During 2013, many sectors were active IPO participants, led by the energy/natural resources, biotech/pharmaceuticals/healthcare and finance sectors.
 There were a number of real estate investment trusts (REITs) offerings but that sector continues to be more active in the follow-on market.
-The largest US IPO to 30 November 2012 was Facebook Inc, the social media company, which raised gross proceeds of approximately US$16 billion in May 2012.
+The largest US IPO in 2013 was the sale of 20% of Plains GP Holdings, LP, a recently formed master limited partnership (MLP), the main asset of which is another MLP, which raised gross proceeds of approximately US$2.9 billion in October 2013.

-At 12 December 2012, there were 149 companies on file with the SEC since January 2010 waiting to go public, many of which have not yet disclosed the anticipated proceeds.
-This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), a new category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in the first three quarters of 2012, there were about 80 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC.
+At 31 December 2013, there were 51 companies that had filed within the prior 180 days with the SEC waiting to go public and seeking more than US$7.8 billion in combined gross proceeds (Source: Wolters Kluwer).
+This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 26 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
+In addition, in 2013, there were 46 companies that postponed their IPOs by formally withdrawing their registration statements from review by the SEC in 2013 (Source: Wolters Kluwer).

 The main securities regulator is the SEC (www.sec.gov).
 It is an independent US government agency that: